muyiwa99/muyiwa99/README.md

 - 👋 Hi, I’m @muyiwa99
 - 👀 I’m interested in ...Front End Development
 - 🌱 I’m currently learning ...
-HTML and CSS
+HTML CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 Projects and challenges
 - 📫 How to reach me ...
 Muyiwa99@live.co.uk  LinkedIn- www.linkedin.com/in/muyiwa-a-223465b1